Web Developer CV Examples for 2025 (Full Guide)

 If you have no experience at all and hence no achievements to draw upon, then replace the second and third parts above with a belief statement or CV objective.
 A belief statement is where you very briefly explain how your values and goals line up with the company’s stated values and business goals.

-Your application, including your school leaver CV, is likely to be passed through an Applicant Tracking System (ATS) before a human being properly lays eyes on it.
+Your application, including your CV for a school leaver, is likely to be passed through an Applicant Tracking System (ATS) before a human being properly lays eyes on it.
 Give it the best possible chance of getting through by mentioning the name of the company and job title and mirroring keywords from the advert.

-Your school leaver personal statement will be much easier to write after you’ve prepared the work experience (if applicable) and skills sections of your school-leaver CV.
+Your school leaver personal statement will be much easier to write after you’ve prepared the work experience (if applicable) and skills sectios of your school leaver CV.
 So keep it in the back of your mind for now and come back to it later.

 Self-motivated and hard-working second year A-level student looking for opportunity to broaden sales experience.
 Recently helped the RSPCA reduce stale stock by 15% by tracking basic sales data.
 Seeking to develop sales skills as a call-centre consultant while helping Rosco LLC achieve its market penetration goals.